MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 The Working Tree refers to your directory under version control.
 It's called a "tree" because the structure of a directory and its sub-directories can be represented as a tree.
+You put files from Working Tree into Index.
 The Index or Staging area is similar to a waiting hall before your flight takes off (commits being created).

 If you've made changes to multiple files but only a few of them are relevant to a task, you can add only those files to the Index and create a commit.
-To add all files to the staging area:
+To add all changed files from the Working Tree to the Staging area:

 ```bash
 git add --all